Battle of Xingshi: Geography

-The battle
+Battle

 In April 244, Cao Shuang promoted Xiahou Xuan to General Who Subdues the West, and the Inspector of Yong Province, Guo Huai, was appointed as the vanguard commander.
 Together, they began the march toward Hanzhong via Tangluo Trail.
 Cao Shuang's protégés, Deng Yang and Li Sheng, participated in the invasion as his staff officers.
 The primary target of the Wei invasion force was Yangping Pass (陽平關; located west of present-day Wuhou Town (武侯鎮), Mian County, Shaanxi).

 Shu's Senior General Who Guards the North, Wang Ping, was in charge of defending Hanzhong, but his force totalled less than 30,000.
 Facing absolute numerical inferiority, some Shu commanders suggested concentrating on defending Hancheng (漢城; east of present-day Mian County, Shaanxi) and Yuecheng (樂城; east of present-day Chenggu County, Shaanxi).
 Wang Ping rejected the idea because reinforcements were too far away, and it would be a disaster for Shu if the enemy was allowed to pass through Yangping Pass unopposed.
 Therefore, the enemy could only be stopped by taking advantage of the rugged local terrain.
 Wang Ping ordered the General Who Protects the Army, Liu Min, to take up a position in Mount Xingshi (興勢山) and plant an array of flags over a hundred miles long to create the illusion that the Shu defense force was larger than it actually was.
 Wang Ping then personally led an army behind Liu Min to prevent possible separate assaults by Wei forces from Huangjin Valley (黃金谷; located east of Mount Xingshi).
 As Wang Ping had correctly predicted, by May 244, the enemy advance had been successfully checked at Mount Xingshi.
-And their supplies were depleting as their supply lines were overextended and nearly all their transport animals were dead.
+Their supplies were depleting as their supply lines were overextended and nearly all their transport animals were dead.
 Shu's General-in-Chief, Fei Yi, was on his way to Hanzhong with reinforcements from Chengdu.
 The counter-offensive of Shu Han was about to be launched against the overstretched Wei invasion army.